EDCD/EDDI/SpeechResponder/Variables.md

 An internal module.

-    - `name` the name of the module
+    - 'name' the name of the module
-    - `class` the numeric class of the module
+    - 'class' the numeric class of the module
-    - `grade` the character grade of the module
+    - 'grade' the character grade of the module
-    - `value` the base value of the module
+    - 'value' the base value of the module
-    - `cost` the amount of credits paid for the module
+    - 'cost' the amount of credits paid for the module
-    - `enabled` if the module is currently enabled
+    - 'enabled' if the module is currently enabled
-    - `priority` the current power priority of the module
+    - 'priority' the current power priority of the module
+	- 'position' position of module in 'Modules' panel, according to power usage (highest = 1)
+	- 'power' power usage, measured in MegaWatts (MW)
-    - `health` the current health of the module
+    - 'health' the current health of the module
-    - `mount` only for weapons, this defines the type of mount (fixed, gimballed, turreted)
+    - 'mount' only for weapons, this defines the type of mount (fixed, gimballed, turreted)
-    - `clipcapacity` only for weapons with ammunition, this defines the clip capacity of the loaded weapon
+    - 'clipcapacity' only for weapons with ammunition, this defines the clip capacity of the loaded weapon
-    - `hoppercapacity` only for weapons with ammunition, this defines the hopper capacity of the loaded weapon
+    - 'hoppercapacity' only for weapons with ammunition, this defines the hopper capacity of the loaded weapon
+	- 'ammoinclip' amount of ammo loaded in the clip at time of 'Loadout' event
+	- 'ammoinhopper' amount of ammo loaded in the hopper at time of 'Loadout' event

 ## Hardpoint